Colonel Homer: Writing and directing

 "Colonel Homer" was written by series creator Matt Groening, the first (and only) episode he wrote on his own.

 The episode was written by series creator Matt Groening, the only episode (discounting the Tracey Ullman shorts) for which he received an individual writing credit, though he has co-written for the episodes "Some Enchanted Evening", "The Telltale Head", and "22 Short Films About Springfield".
 "Colonel Homer" was partly based on Coal Miner's Daughter (1980), which tells the story of country singer Loretta Lynn.
 Groening said he had always wanted to write an episode in which Homer is offered a chance between being rich and famous and being with his family, and chooses his family in the end.
 He pitched the idea to the writers of the show, who suggested the parody of Coal Miner's Daughter and that Homer should become a manager of a country singer.

 Showrunner Mike Reiss was originally skeptical about the episode, as he did not think Homer could get a new job when he already had a full-time job at the Springfield Nuclear Power Plant.
 Reiss eventually gave in, but in future episodes the writers tried to develop the explanation that he got fired from the plant and then rehired at the end.
 Groening said that during the episode production, he received comments from the production team that Homer was acting like a "jerk" in it, but his explanation was that Homer's behavior was due to his desire to make Lurleen a star and he was oblivious to her attempts to seduce him until the end.
-Mike Reiss stated that "Whenever we want to write stories about characters getting divorced or actually having an affair, rather than with Homer and Marge, which we could never do, we use secondary characters for that."

 Mark Kirkland, said he enjoyed directing the episode because the characters' emotions throughout it are "very human and real".
 He believed many viewers watching the episode would recognize the emotions from experiences in their own lives, and would feel sympathy for the characters.
 The idea of Homer annoying the people at the movie theater was based on an experience Groening had with a friend of his when he was younger.
 They were sitting by themselves in a movie theater and two "annoying" women sat down right in front of them.
 Groening's friend told the women to move and they did.
 One of the women then turned to Groening and his friend and said, "Now are you satisfied?", to which Groening's friend replied: "I won't be satisfied until I see you burn in hell."